 - Providing a quality comprehensive Waldorf education within a fully developed campus.

 - Growing the school, while maintaining a financially secure organization with a faculty and staff committed to professional development and excellence;

 - Fostering intellectual, artistic, and spiritual growth;

-- Building a vibrant and inclusive school that brings the wisdom and insights of Waldorf education to the greater community.
+- Building a vibrant, diverse and inclusive school that brings the wisdom and insights of Waldorf education to the greater community.

 Our School History

 Our school began as the New Morning School, opening its doors to 15 preschool children in 1971.
-It was housed in property rented from the City of Baltimore, this little school set off on a big journey.
+Originally housed in property rented from the City of Baltimore, this little school set off on a big journey.

 In 1973 the New Morning School adopted a Waldorf curriculum, based on the teaching methods of Austrian philosopher and teacher Rudolf Steiner.
 The school expanded to include a pioneering first grade in 1974, and in 1978 the New Morning School changed its name to reflect the Waldorf values that had been adopted.
 It was now the Waldorf School of Baltimore (WSB), and part of the global network of Waldorf schools - currently over 2,500 strong, the largest independent school movement worldwide.